- Phone: (206) 652-8660

 - State and Federal Court Litigation and Appeals

 Brendan Donckers litigates civil cases and appeals in state and federal courts.
-His practice focuses on individual and class action consumer protection, civil rights, and employment litigation.
-He also represents individuals, nonprofit organizations, community groups, and small businesses in disputes involving real and personal property, contracts, public records, land use, and nuisance issues.
+His practice focuses on individual and class action consumer protection cases, employment litigation, and civil rights.
+He also represents individuals, nonprofit organizations, community groups, and small businesses in disputes involving real and personal property, contracts, public records, land use, nuisance, and tort litigation.
 Brendan has successfully argued cases before trial courts, the Washington Court of Appeals, and the Washington Supreme Court.
 He was second-chair to David Mann in a landmark FOIA case before the U.S. Supreme Court, Milner v.
 Dep’t of the Navy.

-Brendan is vice president of the Board of Trustees for the Northwest Justice Project.
-He was appointed to the Seattle Ethics and Elections Commission in 2014 and is presently the Vice-Chair.
-The Mayor Seattle appointed Brendan to the Pioneer Square Preservation Board in 2017.
-He was appointed by the Seattle City Council to the Alaskan Way Viaduct Replacement Program’s Advisory Committee on Tolling and Traffic Management in 2013.
-He is also a member of the board of the Alliance for Pioneer Square.
-Brendan has regularly provided pro bono representation to low-income tenants facing eviction through the Housing Justice Project since 2008 and is a mentor to students at Seattle University’s School of Law.
+Brendan is the vice president of the Board of Trustees for the Northwest Justice Project, the largest civil legal aid provider in Washington.
+He was appointed to the Seattle Ethics and Elections Commission in 2014 and currently serves as the Commission’s Vice-Chair.
+Brendan was appointed to the Pioneer Square Preservation Board in 2017 and appointed to the Alaskan Way Viaduct Replacement Program’s Advisory Committee on Tolling and Traffic Management in 2013.
+He is also on the board of the Northwest Consumer Law Center and the Alliance for Pioneer Square.
+Brendan has provided pro bono representation to low-income tenants facing eviction through the King County Bar Association’s Housing Justice Project since 2008.
+He also mentors law students from Seattle University.

 Chelan Basin Conservancy v.
 GBI Holding Co., ___ Wn.2d ____ (2017)